 Customized authentication challenge responses, which support single-page applications, are available in PingAccess version 6.2 or later.
 Applications with this type of policy can be added to PingCentral, but cannot be promoted to another environment unless the authentication challenge policy also exists in the target environment.

-- 1. To promote the application to an environment, click the Expand icon associated with the application, select the Promote tab, and click Promote. - 2.
-From the Available Environments list, select the environment to which you want to promote the application.
+1. To promote the application to an environment, click the Expand icon associated with the application, select the Promote tab, and click Promote.